SimonMably/100_Days_of_Code/README.md

     less the same trouble (I left the code for this in the project).
     I unfortunately ended up getting to fustrated with the project and decided to move on for the moment and come back to it at a later date.

+**Automated Instagram Follower Bot**

+    The Instagram follower bot that I made does work, but there seems to be a slight issue when it comes to the pressing of 'follow' buttons (in 'follow() method.
+    All the 'follow' buttons do get pressed, but after a certain amount of these buttons being pressed, whatever procedure that activates the following of these accounts stops working.
+The bot does continue clicking thse buttons though, the buttons just doesn't activate.
+From some comments on the course, it seems to have something to do with some sort of anti-bot mechanism.